 - What are the NED Release Notes and where can they be found?

-- How do I convert Z (elevation height) unit of the NED data from meters to feet?
+- How do I convert NED elevations (z coordinates) from meters to feet?

 - What if I am having problems creating shaded relief images?

 - What software imports and converts NED data?

 - Can NED data be changed to a different datum or projection?

 - Which resampling methods are best for preserving NED data accuracy and terrain characteristics?